MidnightSkyUniverse/census_classifier_with_fastAPI/README.md

 * I added alias generator to Pydantic config
 * I load now models asynchornously in FastAPI.
 I had to modity my test_fastapi.py for that
 * I added a test to FastAPI tests that checks reutnr code other than 200
-* I updated other screenshots as requested
+* I updated other screenshots as requested.
+For POST I added live_post_from_cmd to show execution from command line